Blog The Best Apps That Blocks Other Apps on Your Child’s Phone

 It’s easy for parents to download and set it up.
 Parents can install Safes on their phones, create a profile for each child using their name and date of birth (or age), and then link their kids’ devices with theirs so that they can manage them right from their own phones or computers.

-Safes lets parents block apps in real time after setting a PIN code before handing off the devices to their kids.
+Safes lets parents block apps and websites in real time after setting a PIN code before handing off the devices to their kids.
 This means no more fooling around with passcodes!
 Just open the app, enter your PIN, select which apps should be blocked or unblocked—and voilà!
 No more getting around those limits!

 Conclusion: The Best App That Blocks Other Apps

 So, there you have it.
 The best way to keep your child safe while they use their devices is by using Safes.
-It’s easy to use and has been created with parents in mind, so you can rest assured that your child’s device is protected from all the dangers of the internet.
+It’s easy to use and has been created with parents in mind.
+So, you can rest assured that your child’s device is protected from all the dangers of the internet.

 Sina